Uniform Approximation of Eigenproblems of a Large-Scale Parameter-Dependent Hermitian Matrix: A Subspace Framework

 This formulation is preferable when one is more interested in having error guarantees in terms of the relative actual error

 since \eqref{eqn:rel:H} is naturally an upper bound for \eqref{eqn:rel:err}.
-For simplicity, our theoretical analysis in \Cref{sec4}, as well as the Lipschitz continuity arguments for the surrogate error in \Cref{sec5} on which it builds, is performed by employing the absolute surrogate error $H^{(j)}(\mu)$ and the associated optimization problem in \eqref{def:H}, although it could be naturally extended to this relative formulation based on the surrogate error $H_r^{(j)}(\mu)$ in (\ref{eqn:rel:H}).
-For instance, \Cref{thm:inter_0} also holds when the instances of $H^{(j)}$ are replaced by $H^{(j)}_r$ under the additional condition that $\lambda_{\min}(\mu_i) \neq 0$. \end{remark}

-\begin{remark}[Dynamic choice of $\ell$] In \Cref{alg:sf}, the value of $\ell$ is fixed over the iterations.
-The arguments in \Cref{sec5} concerning the Lipschitz continuity of the surrogate error show that the separability of the smallest eigenvalue from the $(\ell+1)$-st smallest eigenvalue of $A(\mu)$ is crucial for the convergence of the algorithm, i.e., we need the condition
+For simplicity, our theoretical analysis in \Cref{sec4}, as well as the Lipschitz continuity arguments for the surrogate error in \Cref{sec5} on which it is based, are performed employing the absolute surrogate error $H^{(j)}(\mu)$ and the associated optimization problem in \eqref{def:H}, although it could be naturally extended to this relative formulation based on the surrogate error $H_r^{(j)}(\mu)$ in (\ref{eqn:rel:H}).
+For instance, \Cref{thm:inter_0} also holds when the instances of $H^{(j)}$ are replaced by $H^{(j)}_r$ under the additional condition that $\lambda_{\min}(\mu_i) \neq 0$. \end{remark} \begin{remark}[Dynamic choice of $\ell$] In \Cref{alg:sf}, the value of $\ell$ is fixed over the iterations.
+However, the separability of the smallest eigenvalue from the $(\ell+1)$-st smallest eigenvalue of $A(\mu)$ is crucial for the convergence of the algorithm, i.e., we need that the condition